neogeek/websocket-game-lobby/README.md

 ### DataStore

-There are two kinds of DataStore objects you can use; the default is `EphemeralDataStore`, which stores data in a temp JavaScript object, and the other is `PostgresDataStore`.
+There are two kinds of DataStore objects you can use; the default is `EphemeralDataStore`, which stores data in a temporary JavaScript object, and the other is `PostgresDataStore`.

 #### EphemeralDataStore